 Mefloquine shortage

-Neon Healthcare have advised NaTHNaC that 250mg mefloquine (Lariam) antimalarial tablets are currently out of stock in the UK and will not be available until January 2026.
+Neon Healthcare have advised NaTHNaC that 250mg mefloquine (Lariam) antimalarial tablets are currently out of stock in the UK and will not be available until the end of March 2026.

 Advice for health professionals